cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ### Using a Python (3.8.8) virtual environment.

 Download the `requirements.txt` file to an appropriate working directory.
-Open a terminal, activate the Python virtual environment and run the following command `pip install -r requirements.txt`.
+Open a terminal, activate the Python virtual environment and run `pip install -r requirements.txt`.
 The relevant packages used to run the script should be installed.

-tbc
+### Packages used in the script.

+For those wishing to run the script using other means, the core packages used in the script are the following:

+> matplotlib==3.3.4
+> scipy==1.5.2
+> numpy==1.19.2

 ## Running the code from scratch.